DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 In the context of mobile computing, a device is an electronic handheld gadget such as a smartphone, tablet, phablet (large-screen smartphone) or portable gaming device.

 #####Digital Rights Management (DRM)
 Technology used by publishers to restrict the usage and copying of copyright-protected digital materials (audio and video files, e-books, games, etc.).
 The practice of adding DRM to media is controversial, as it often obstructs paying customers in making full use of the digital goods they have purchased.
 For example, most files with DRM cannot be freely transferred between one user's various electronic devices.
-Also, accessing these files without an active Internet connection is often impossible.
+Also, accessing these files without an active internet connection is often impossible.
 Finally, DRM is a major obstacle for long-term storage and accessibility of digital media.

 #####Directory
 See **Folder**.